 Workflow automation software is the fix for your organization’s slow paper-based credentialing process.
 The software can kick off an automated renewal process based on an expiration date and notify the credentialing team that the process has begun.
 Then, instead of requesting and processing paper renewal documents, you can use e-forms to collect the necessary information.

 If you opt for a robust software solution like FileBound Enterprise, you can also get automatic alerts when files are missing documentation, helping ensure each file is complete.
 Wouldn’t it be great to always be prepared for audits instead of having to scramble each year to get records in order?
 FileBound’s electronic document management platform is perfect for large organizations with multiple locations.
 Instead of scanning documents back and forth, your credentialing team will have secure access to all records from any authorized computer or mobile device.

 It’s time you closed the door on risky credentialing errors.
-Download our free automation guide to learn more about how much money you could save by automating your credentialing process.
+Read our blog post to learn why it’s time for your organization to automate so you can being saving money and improving productivity by automating your credentialing process.